shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 ## Sub-step with **msconvert**

-The msconvert tool allows for the conversion of mass spectrometry data files between different formats, such as thermo.raw, mgf, or mzml (**cite tool info**).
+The msconvert tool allows for the conversion of mass spectrometry data files between different formats, such as thermo.raw, mgf, or mzml.

 > <hands-on-title> Converting RAW files to MGF files </hands-on-title>
 >